Fallout 4: 111 Tips to Survive Survival Difficulty

 Have a main settlement to regularly return to

 The choice of a main settlement is up to you, but remember, the first two you unlock are useful for all the reasons mentioned above.
-Ideally, a main settlement should possess all of the stuff you need, including: weapons, armour, power armour, a chemistry station, and a workshop.
+Ideally, a main settlement should possess all of the stuff you need, including weapons, armor, power armor, a chemistry station, and a workshop.

 Establish as many settlements as possible